crocussara/AE_Pie_chart/README.md

 > [!IMPORTANT]
-> Use the visual guide if you're just want to use the script
+> Use the visual guide if you're just want to use the script.
 > [Visual user guide here!](GUIDE.md)

 ## More technical stuff.
 Maybe?
 If not then just more verbousus explanations